 That is, under normal conditions, in response to an increase in insulin levels (due to carbohydrate or protein consumption), the body will reduce fatty acid levels.
 But in the obese, this pathway is inhibited due to the development of insulin resistance.

-This is also part of why drugs that cause insulin resistance such as growth hormone, clenbuterol or ephedrine, often improve fat loss; they prevent insulin from inhibiting fat release which makes it easier to mobilize the fat so it can be burned off.
+This is also part of why drugs that cause insulin resistance such as growth hormone, clenbuterol or ephedrine, often improve fat loss.
+They prevent insulin from inhibiting fat release which makes it easier to mobilize the fat so it can be burned off.

 But insulin resistance at the fat cell is part of why there tend to be lots of fatty acids floating around in the bloodstream all the time in folks with metabolic syndrome.